Installing NVIDIA GPU Drivers on SUSE Linux Micro

 You can now execute commands from within a temporary Podman container.
 It does not have access to your underlying system and is ephemeral—whatever you change in the container does not persist.
 Also, you cannot break anything on the underlying host.

-Inside the container, install the required CUDA libraries.
-In the example below, we are installing CUDA 12.3 and pulling many examples, demos and development kits so you can fully validate the GPU.
+command.
+From the above example, we are installing CUDA version 12.8 with many examples, demos and development kits to fully validate the GPU.#

 #